Do you suffer from face blindness?

-If you have followed our work over the years here and at faceblind.org, you'll know that we've worked with a lot of folks who suffer from severe difficulties recognizing faces: a condition known as prosopagnosia or face blindness.
+If you have followed our work over the years here at TestMyBrain.org and at FaceBlind.org, you'll know that we've worked with a lot of folks who suffer from severe difficulties recognizing faces: a condition known as prosopagnosia or face blindness.

 We get a lot of emails from people who take the face recognition tests on TestMyBrain.org and want to know what sorts of experiences might indicate that someone has face blindness.
 If you suspect you have face blindness, you may find you identify with some or many of the experiences below.